taikoxyz/docs/src/content/docs/guides/deploy-a-contract/using-hardhat.md

 description: This guide will help you deploy a smart contract on Taiko using Hardhat.
 ---

 Hardhat is an Ethereum development environment for deploying smart contracts, running tests, and debugging Solidity code locally.
 It is one of the popular smart contract development frameworks.
-This guide demonstrates deploying a Lock smart contract on Taiko using Hardhat, highlighting the compatibility of Ethereum contracts with Taiko.
+This guide demonstrates deploying a `Storage smart contract` on Taiko using Hardhat, highlighting the compatibility of Ethereum contracts with Taiko.

 For a visual walkthrough, refer to our [video tutorial](https://www.loom.com/share/41dcd20628774d3bbcce5edf2647312f).